arma7x/docker-web-stack/README.md

 ## ****Docker Web Stack****

-> A simple docker container to run local development server for php or nodejs projects
+> A simple docker container to run local development server for PHP, Nodejs, Python or Go projects

 Installation:
 1. Install Docker on your local machine